 Frances grew up in Grantham, Lincolnshire and went on to complete a PhD at The University of Nottingham - exploring the myth of meritocracy - and now guest teaches and lectures on politics and disability.

-She is currently working on her first book.
+She is currently working on her first book, Crippled, which Verso are publishing in Spring 2019.

 Twitter - @DrFrancesRyan